Instructions on the Planning, Submission & Processing of Documentation

 At the time of the submission of a request for documents processing, clear information must be provided in gDoc, indicating to the Distribution Section how many copies are to be distributed and to which bodies and/or individuals.
 In the case of regular budget documentation, if, at any later stage, additional distribution is required, a separate request must be made for processing through gDoc.

-Once submitted through gDoc, reports and publications are processed in the following order:
+Once submitted through gDoc, reports and publications are processed as per the below workflow:

 • DMS reviews and verifies the mandates, length, presentation and requested date of issuance for documents/publications submitted through gDoc, in line, if relevant, with the negotiated forecast and slotting schedule (for pre-session and in-session documents).

-• Documents/publications are submitted to the Reference Unit of the Languages Service, DCM, in order to identify previously translated text (reprise) and to provide information to assist the translators, editors* and text-processors in carrying out their work.
+• Documents/publications are submitted to the Languages Service, DCM, in order to identify previously translated text (reprise) and to provide information to assist the translators, editors and desktop publishing assistants in carrying out their work.

-• The Monitoring, Evaluation, Risk Management and Statistical Verification Section of CPCS reviews the data received from the Reference Unit and compiles the data for the purpose of reporting to management and the Member States.
+• The Evaluation, Analysis & Monitoring Section (EAMS) of DCM reviews the data received from the Language Service and compiles the data for the purpose of reporting to management and the Member States.

 • The Arabic, Chinese, English, French, Russian and Spanish Translation Sections of DCM produce the documents/publications for simultaneous issuance.

-• Once edited and translated, the documents and publications are formatted, reviewed and prepared for reproduction by the Text-Processing Units within the Translation Sections, and posted on ODS.
+• Once edited and translated, the documents and publications are formatted, reviewed and prepared for reproduction by the Language Desktop Publishing Units, and posted on ODS.

-• The Printing Section of the Publishing Service, DCM, produces the documents/publications in printed form.
+• The Printing Section of the Production and Support Service, DCM, produces the documents/publications in printed form.

-• The Distribution Section of the Publishing Service, DCM, ensures the distribution of the documents/publications according to the request made in the initial gDoc submission.
+• The Distribution Section of the Production and Support Service, DCM, ensures the distribution of the documents/publications according to the request made in the initial gDoc submission.

 * In line with established practice, specific reports are edited before submission, in close consultation with authors and submitting departments; certain reports and publications are edited by authors/submitting departments and registered in gDoc in edited form; other publications, owing to resource constraints, are given a “light edit”, including cross-checking for errors and proper presentation (front-page matter) after submission.